insure logo

 Powered by:

-Which California ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in California are the most expensive for car insurance?

-Here are the most expensive ZIP codes in California for car insurance:
+According to our analysis of city and ZIP code data, the following areas are the most expensive in California for car insurance:

 Powered by:

-Which California ZIP codes are the cheapest for car insurance?
+Which California cities and ZIP codes are the cheapest for car insurance?

 Powered by:

-Cheapest car insurance for high-risk drivers in California
+Which companies have the cheapest car insurance for high-risk drivers in California?

-A DUI is considered a major violation and will raise the average premium to $8,047.
+A DUI is considered a major violation and usually leads to the steepest increase, with average premiums rising to $9,979.

 Powered by: